Hibiscus × rosa-sinensis: Flowers

-At the bottom of every hibiscus bud is the calyx, which is green in color.
+At the bottom of every bud is the calyx, which is green in color.
 The pointed ends of the calyx are called the sepals.
-When the hibiscus begins to bloom, the flower's petals begin to grow.
+When the flower begins to bloom, the petals begin to grow.

-Each hibiscus flower has both male and female parts.
-The ovary and other female parts of the flower lie in the main structure of the hibiscus: the pistil, which is long and tubular.
+Each flower has both male and female parts.
+The ovary and other female parts of the flower lie in its main structure: the pistil, which is long and tubular.
 The five "hairy" spots at the top of the pistil make up the stigma, which is where pollen is collected.
 In the middle of the pistil is the style, which is the tube down which pollen travels to the ovary.
-The ovary lies at the bottom of the blossom, and each hibiscus has only one superior ovary.
+The ovary lies at the bottom of the blossom; each flower has only one superior ovary.
 The male part of the flower, called the stamen, consists of stem-like filaments and anthers.
 Each filament ends with the pollen-producing anther.